Memory Match

 Do I need an account?

-No. The game runs entirely in your browser and saves no personal data.
+No. The game runs entirely in your browser, requires no sign-up, and stores no scores or personal data between sessions.

 Why is it called "Concentration"?